mason-e/mega-bucky/ROM breakdown.md

 # ROM Breakdown

+TODO: Some of this could probably use some updating since moving to the level editor.

 This file is for tracking "regions" of the PRG ROM as I determine them.
 This info can be useful, for example, when searching a specific byte value later on (say I wanted to find the byte for a score) and using the known ranges to eliminate some possibilities (a score value is probably not in level data).
 My ranges are not exact, as I didn't see a sense in finding the exact address where something starts and ends.
 Because it's not exact to every byte, it's also possible that other data might be mixed up (for all I know a score value _could_ be in with level data), but it's reasonable to assume based on the findings so far that similar things are generally grouped together.

 ## Undetermined Ranges